mdolidon/endlines/README.md

 Version history
 --------------

-New in version 1.4 :
-- some very common binary file extensions (77 of them as of now), most likely to be found inside a source tree, will be considered binary files without needing to check the contents ; this allows for an even more conservative approach, in the seldom case where some binary files don't contain any non text characters
+**New in version 1.4** : some very common binary file extensions (77 of them as of now), most likely to be found inside a source tree, will be considered binary files without needing to check the contents ; this allows for an even more conservative approach, in the seldom case where some binary files don't contain any non text characters.

-New in version 1.3 :
-- Endlines reports on the original conventions it found
-- `check` mode allows you to perform a dry run
+**New in version 1.3** : Endlines reports on the original conventions it found.`check` mode allows you to perform a dry run.

     $ endlines check -r .
     endlines : dry run, scanning files

     endlines : 6431 files checked ; found :
                   - 142 No line ending
                   - 1 Legacy Mac (CR)